 Lee’s is further south, inside the Atlanta city limits and just before you get to Clairmont Road, in a little strip mall beside and behind a Chevron.
 You can get croissants and loaf bread here, along with fantastic little bánh mì sandwiches for $3 and under.

 Technically, I’ve learned since trying this out, what I actually had was Lee’s special bánh mì pâté thịt, because “bánh mì” itself refers to the bread, a crusty baquette, but everybody just calls the sandwich, simply, a bánh mì.
 It is typically prepared with pâté and sliced cold cuts, almost always pork, and served with pickled vegetables, garlic mayonnaise, fresh jalepeno peppers, and cilantro.
 It is a really fantastic sandwich, and it costs only three dollars.
 If you’re taking it with you, they knock fifty cents off the price.
-I think it’s downright remarkable, and Chloe at Chow Down says that the ones at Quoc Hong are even better?
+I think it’s downright remarkable, and blogger Chloe Morris says that the ones at Quoc Huong are even better?
 I am going to definitely try that soon.